Acid Reflux

 We know how disruptive acid reflux can be, which is why our range is designed to prevent discomfort.
 Our products create a protective barrier that prevents acid - and other aggressors like pepsin and bile - from moving up the oesophagus.

-The viscous formulation at the heart of our range (Gaviscon Original, Advance and Double Action) is sodium alginate, while our products also contain antacids, which turn excess acid into water.
+The viscous formulation at the heart of our range (Gaviscon Aniseed & Peppermint, Advance and Double Action) is sodium alginate, while our products also contain antacids, which turn excess acid into water.

 Together, Gaviscon products offer powerful relief, allowing you to take your life off pause.